| |

 Farley, Ray Bradbury, W. Elwyn Backus, Bertram Chandler, and others.

-As most of their stories were considered Space Opera in the decades
+And as most of their stories were considered Space Opera in the decades

 While Argosy/All-Story